gavinrozzi/grwebsite/content/home/support.md

 +++

-### Contribute to my work
+### Make a contribution or purchase a subscription
-The easiest way to help support my work is to [support me on Patreon](https://patreon.com/gavinrozzi/).
+The easiest way to help support my work is to [support me with a monthly contribution on Patreon](https://patreon.com/gavinrozzi/).
 The biggest expense to support my operation each month is typically server space and related web hosting expenses.

-If you would like to support my work with **software defined radio** such as [OC Radio Live](https://ocradio.live/), please consider subscribing to a [premium plan](https://ocradio.live/plans/) at a reasonable monthly rate.
+If you would like to support my work with **software defined radio (SDR)** such as [OC Radio Live](https://ocradio.live/), please consider subscribing to a [premium plan](https://ocradio.live/plans/) at a reasonable monthly rate.
 The premium plan will enable additional features of the site as well as enable you to go as far back as two months back in time in our archives.

 Bitcoin contributions are accepted at this address: **1CD1pzuknYNeRVmHNN3SavPfTLuq3Ef5CQ**

 ### Follow me on social media & share my work
 If you want to follow me or my work, be sure to follow my accounts on social media.
-Links to my various profiles are linked at the [top of this website](https://www.gavinrozzi.com/).
+Links to my various profiles are linked at the [top of this website](/#about).
 If you find value in something I have created or written, please feel free to share it on social media.